 Keeping track of your account-based marketing approach has a number of advantages:

-- It provides insight into the different roles and tasks: everyone knows what is expected of him or her and the timeline of each task.
+- Provides insight into the different roles and tasks: everyone knows what is expected of him or her and the timeline of each task.

-- It ensures that the rollout of your ABM programme runs smoothly.
+- Ensures that the rollout of your ABM programme runs smoothly.

 - It makes your program scalable: by outlining a clear process it is easier to reproduce.